realparmesan/Noah-Website/content/posts/2020/2020-season-game-15.md

 type = "post"
 [[scorers]]
 goals = 1
-scorer = "Luke"
+scorer = "Luke Stancliffe-White"
 [[scorers]]
 goals = 1
-scorer = "Lance"
+scorer = "Lance Molyneaux"
 [[scorers]]
 goals = 1
-scorer = "Yarride"
+scorer = "Yarride Rosario"

 +++
 Riding high off the back of a proper team social the Frothers turned it up for the final game of the regular season.